saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

 ## Step 1: Use the public documented guide

 1. To perform a basic performance validation of the cluster, we'll be running a NCCL test across 2 x A3 Mega nodes.
 This will verify that multi-NIC performance using Fastrak is functional, which is critical for optimising distributed training.

-1. SSH into the newly created Slurm login node using the provided `yourUsername@ikwak.altostrat.com` credentials.
+2. SSH into the newly created Slurm login node using the provided lab user credentials.
+- `This should be yourLdap@ikwak.altostrat.com`

-1. Follow the guide on https://cloud.google.com/hpc-toolkit/docs/machine-learning/a3-mega-enable-gpudirect-tcpxo
+3. Follow the guide on https://cloud.google.com/hpc-toolkit/docs/machine-learning/a3-mega-enable-gpudirect-tcpxo

+**Note: Note that first job will take ~10 min to run as the A3 Mega nodes need to download the NCCL and RxDM container for Fastrak to work.
+You can verify this by SSH'ing into a A3 mega VM and using `docker images`.**

-1. You should get a result of ~180GB/s for 8589934592 message size (8GB) after running the NCCL all_reduce network test.
+4. You should get a result of ~180GB/s for 8589934592 message size (8GB) after running the NCCL all_reduce network test.
 This indicates that 1440 Gbps out of the maximum 1600 Gbps VM networking is being used.
+With topology awareness and gSC deployment, the results will be ~10% higher.

 ## ***Run llama2 training job on NeMo***